saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 ## Exploratory Data Analysis

-Our analysis and findings are presented in 3 categories: Industry based, Gender based, and Time series based .
+Our analysis and findings are presented in 3 categories: Industry-based, Gender-based, and Time-series based.
 These categories reveal the different levels of analysis considered in this study.

-### Industry based analysis
+### Industry-based analysis

 **Do women earn more than men in certain industries?**